garciad016/llm-managingAppt/README.md

 - No authentication, authorization, or audit logging.
 Not suitable for any real PHI.
 - SQLite + sample JSON only; no migrations strategy beyond `prisma db push`.
-- The chatbot matches patients by `(firstName, lastName, healthCardNumber, doctorName)` string equality — fragile, and would need proper identifiers in anything real.
+- The chatbot matches patients by `(firstName, lastName, healthCardNumber, doctorName)` string equality, fragile, and would need proper identifiers in anything real.
 - `manage_appointments` in `appointment_manager.py` is an earlier unified tool that was superseded by the three split tools actually bound in `main.py`; left in for reference.
 - `langchain_playground.py` uses a separate in-memory patient dict and is independent of the backend.